rjones30/dilog/README.md

     dilog::printf("myapp", "looking at sheep %d in herd %s\n", isheep, herd);
     ...`

+Rebuild and run your application.
+After the first time, you will see a new output file myapp.dilog in your cwd.
+Run your application from the same data a second time and the data in myapp.dilog will be used to check the execution for any divergences in the dilog message sequence that occur relative to the first time it ran.
+A runtime exception will be generated as soon as a divergence is detected.

 ## Execution threads and blocks
 The main problem to be overcome in the implementation of dilog is to avoid false reports of divergence coming from reordering of loops and arbitrary ordering of output from threads.
 To help dilog recognize